Innovative Solutions For Sustainable Pond-Based Aquaculture

-Traditional pond-based aquaculture practices in Nigeria have been used for centuries and are still largely practiced today.
+Traditional pond-based aquaculture practices in South Africa have been used for centuries and are still largely practiced today.
 However, these methods face many challenges due to the changing environment and climate.
 In particular, ponds tend to dry up quickly during extended periods of drought, decreasing water availability which affects the livelihoods of local farmers who rely on pond-based aquaculture as their primary source of income.

 Additionally, inadequate infrastructure such as lack of access to electricity or resources makes it difficult to maintain a successful aquaculture business.
 Moreover, there is very little knowledge about more sustainable practices that could help local farmers improve their yields without compromising environmental quality.
-These issues highlight the need for innovative solutions that address current challenges surrounding traditional pond-based aquaculture in Nigeria.
+These issues highlight the need for innovative solutions that address current challenges surrounding traditional pond-based aquaculture in South Africa.